jbloomlab/dms_struct/CONTRIBUTING.rst

 Tests and documentation
 +++++++++++++++++++++++
 You should document your code clearly with `numpy style documentation`_.
-You may also want to write sphinx_ documentation / examples in docs_ for major new functionality, although this is not usually necessary for small changes.
+You may also want to write sphinx_ documentation / examples in docs_ or the notebooks_ to demonstrate larger-scale functionality.

 You should add tests.
 For simple things, these can be `doctests <https://docs.python.org/3/library/doctest.html>`_ in the code.
-For more elaborate functionality, put a unit test in tests_.
+For more elaborate functionality, put unit tests in tests_.
+Note also that the `Jupyter notebooks`_ in notebooks_ are tested via nbval_.
+If you are getting errors on these notebook tests due to testing cells that output objects that can't be properly tested (such as widgets), see the *nbval-ignore-output* tag option discussed in the nbval_ docs.

 Versions and CHANGELOG
 ++++++++++++++++++++++